-A period of silence is kept, during which all are invited to bow.
-You may cease bowing when the narrator continues.
+A period of silence is kept, during which all are invited to kneel or bow.
+Those who are kneeling or bowing stand when the narrator continues.

 And the curtain of the temple was torn in two, from top to bottom.